Francoise Baylis: Fields of research

 Baylis has made numerous contributions to the development of public policy on various assisted human reproduction topics – often the only invited Canadian participant in policy discussions in Europe and elsewhere.
 Most recently, her reputation garnered an invitation from the US National Academy of Sciences and National Academy of Medicine to join the Planning Committee for an International Summit on Human Gene Editing.
-Baylis led one of the two Canadian Institutes of Health Research-funded neuroethics teams from 2006–2011.
+Baylis led one of the two Canadian Institutes of Health Research-funded neuroethics teams from 2006 to 2011.
 Through that six-year program, she helped to head the development of a new field for Canada.
-She also co-chaired the first international neuroethics conference (Brain Matters I) in Halifax in 2009, which has developed into an annual or sometimes bi-annual conference ever since.
+She also co-chaired one of the first international neuroethics conferences, "Brain Matters I" in Halifax in 2009.
 Beyond her research contributions in the realm of assisted reproductive technologies (including contemporary family-making) and women's health in general, Baylis is counted as making contributions to several additional, specific areas of scholarly inquiry: